Best Principal Submatrix Selection for the Maximum Entropy Sampling Problem: Scalable Algorithms and Performance

 \section{Frank-Wolfe Algorithm, Sampling Algorithm, and its Deterministic Implementation}

 In this section, we apply the Frank-Wolfe algorithm to solving PC \eqref{eq_pcont} and derive its convergence rate.
-We then study a randomized sampling algorithm for MESP and prove its approximation bound.
-We also show the deterministic implementation of the sampling algorithm with the same performance guarantee.
+We also study a randomized sampling algorithm for MESP and prove its approximation bound, which admits a deterministic implementation with the same performance guarantee.